paritytech/helm-charts/charts/node/README.md

 ```

 ## Upgrade
-### From v4.x.x to v4.0.0 (⚠️ breaking changes)
+### From v3.x.x to v4.0.0 (⚠️ breaking changes)

-The following charts parameters have been renamed or rearranged:
+The following chart parameters have been renamed or rearranged:

 - `node.chainData.pruning` -> `node.chainData.pruning`
 - `node.database` -> `node.chainData.database`